stylish-groupb-project/Stylish-Pro/remote-assignment/part-3/Readme.md

 - Explain the Styled-Component you made.
 What's CSS-in-JS, and how does it help compared to regular CSS?
 - Discuss `useState` and `useEffect`.
 How did you use them?
 - Describe Client-Side Rendering vs. Server-Side Rendering.
 How did you achieve Server-Side Rendering in Next.js?
 Think about `getServerSideProps`.
-- Which naming rules did you follow when coding?
+- Which coding styles did you follow when coding?

 ## 🌟 Advanced Tasks (Optional)